dancecoder/json22/README.md

 and `toJSON` methods.
 Typical example is the Date class.
 The JSON22 at first is a solution to serialize/deserialize date values, so __`valueOf` have higher priority over `toJSON`__.
 This is also true for any object implementing `valueOf` and `toJSON` both.

+## Motivation
+JSON format is good enough for everyday usage.
+There are some libraries trying to introduce syntax to make JSON closer to modern JavaScript, some libraries trying to introduce functions serialization.
+All that is not important and is not required for everyday usage.
+However, there is one thing annoying me always - date values.

+We are serializing dates a lot and each time we parse it back we are getting a string.
+As a result we have to deal with the Date constructor manually each time.
+Even if we are no need date as an object, date formatter will have to make date object in order to make user-friendly text representation.
+Otherwords we are forced to care about dates additionally.
+It produces bulky solutions or tons of inline type conversions.

+But I'm lazy developer, I'll do everything to get rid of any additional careness.